lutzbellmann/c64-autofire/README.md

 - autofire off on computer power-up (no more glitches due to forgotten Autofire switch ;-) )

 # Installation
 Schematics can be found in the respective folder.
-I will add a PCB layout, when I have time.
+I added the PCB layout from KiCAD as well as the GERBER data.
+I am not proficient at this, so the GERBER data ma not be good enough for PCB manufacturing.
+Please check for yourself.
 Maybe, somebody can help.
 Parts list:
 - PCB
 - Attiny45